hudmarc/FFO-FishNet-Floating-Origin/README.md

 Currently when rebasing remote clients will not resync correctly so you must set your network transforms to Teleport.
 See https://github.com/FirstGearGames/FishNet/issues/164 for a potential fix.

 If you go very far (like Saturn's distance from the Sun far) from the origin this could potentially cause objects near the original origin position to lose accuracy in their positioning.
-I would recommend having scene objects as children of an Empty at 0,0,0 in order to migigate this effect (since they will use local position relative to their parent when offset, and the accuracy of this is not affected by floating origin rebases since they only affect scene root objects)
+I would recommend having scene objects as children of an Empty at 0,0,0 in order to mitigate this effect (since they will use local position relative to their parent when offset, and the accuracy of this is not affected by floating origin rebases since they only affect scene root objects)

 ## Example Setup